carpentries/carpentries.org/content/support/membership/membership-faq.md

 {{< /accordion >}}

 {{< accordion title="What if I do not use all of my Instructor Training seats before the end of my membership?" >}}
 The success of our program depends on accurately predicting our capacity needs, so we may not be able to accommodate all situations.
-However, we know unexpected things can come up.
-If you are nearing the end of your membership term and have not used all your seats, please contact us at [{{< param membership_email >}}](mailto:{{< param membership_email >}}).
+A reminder that benefits, including Instructor Training seats and Workshops, will be forfeited if they are not used before the end of the subscription.
+Please contact us [{{< param membership_email >}}](mailto:{{< param membership_email >}}) if you have any questions.
 {{< /accordion >}}

 {{< accordion title="What if I want to train more people at my site than my agreement allows?" >}}